People talk a lot about AI “bias.” But usually stop there.

 Examples include:

-NYC LL 144-21 forcing employment tool bias audits
+NYC LL 144 mandating employment tool bias audits.

 The good news here is that these laws require a concrete set of steps.